 Launching sites for canoes, kayaks and cartop boats are located across from the picnic areas on the 3rd lake and near the westerly end of the 2nd lake.
 3rd lake boat launch is a single launch site with a concrete plank ramp.
 It has a 15-vehicle boat/trailer parking area and vehicles/trailers can be left over night.
 2nd Lake boat launch is a rustic, gravel single launch site with parking available above the site.
 The site can accommodate 15 vehicles/boat trailers.
 Due to its remoteness it is not recommended to leave vehicles/trailers overnight.

-POWERED BOATS ARE NOT ALLOWED ON ALL THREE LAKES.
 The shoreline along both boat launches is in its natural state and is therefore not developed for canoes, kayaks or boats to be beached overnight.

 This park has two day-use/picnic areas on 3rd Lake called Main beach and Campers Beach.
 Fire pits and BBQ stands are not available.